x1a7x/Claire/README.md

 # Claire modernized!
 PHP 8.4.1   version 001

 This is a fork of https://github.com/ClaireIsAlive/Claire the original is over 9 years old.
 AI got good enough where one can feed the whole claire code to it and get it running.
-Times have changed tho, and some features that shined9 years ago are no longer viable.
+Times have changed tho, and some features that shined 9 years ago are no longer viable.
 In this fork i eliminated over 2/3 of the code base, and added lots of modern security features.

 **Version**: PHP 8.4.1 and Above
 **Author**: [chatgpt]